sibevin/docker-compose-ex--rails-mysql/README.md

 ## Connect to mysql from host

-When mysql container is ready, you can connect the mysql database from the host.
+When the mysql container is ready, you can connect the mysql database from the host.

 ```
-mysql -h0.0.0.0 -P7364 -urails_dev -prails_dev rails_dev
+$ mysql -h0.0.0.0 -P7364 -urails_dev -prails_dev rails_dev
-mysql -h0.0.0.0 -P7364 -urails_test -prails_test rails_test
+$ mysql -h0.0.0.0 -P7364 -urails_test -prails_test rails_test
 ```

 ## Attach to rails container and create a new rails app in it

-* Attach to rails container
+* Attach to the rails container

 ```
-docker attach dockercomposeexrailsmysql_rails_1
+$ docker attach dockercomposeexrailsmysql_rails_1
 root@0b16c6b479d4#
 ```